Rain on Your Parade

-"Rain on Your Parade" is a song by Welsh singer Duffy from the deluxe version of her debut studio album Rockferry (2008).
+"Rain on Your Parade" is a song by British singer Duffy from the deluxe version of her debut studio album Rockferry (2008).
 It was released as the lead and only single from the deluxe album worldwide on 9 November 2008.
 The song was written by Duffy and Rockferry collaborator Steve Booker and produced by Booker.
 It is an up-tempo pop song in which Duffy uses an idiom for ruining her lover and their intentions.
 The song marked a departure from the down-tempo soul and balladry of the original version of Rockferry, incorporating elements of R&B and soul.
 It received positive reviews from critics, with many complimenting Duffy's vocals.
 Musically, the song bears a striking resemblance to James Bond songs, making notable use of strings.
 It was called a "big, retro-sounding pop-soul number".

 Commercially, the song was a moderate chart success, peaking at number 15 on the UK Singles Chart, and reaching the top ten on the Italian FIMI Singles Chart.
 The song's accompanying music video featured Duffy in a style never previously connected with her, with a complicated dance routine and violin players.
 Duffy performed "Rain on Your Parade" on several television shows including The Royal Variety Show and New Year Live, whilst it has since featured on several film soundtracks and compilation albums.
 The song was released alongside three B-sides, one of which, titled "Smoke Without Fire" was written for the film An Education.

-Release and background

-Promotion
+Live performances and usage in media

-Duffy performed the song on various TV shows and broadcast festivals in order to promote the release.
+Duffy performed "Rain on Your Parade" on various TV shows and broadcast festivals in order to promote the release.
 Shows included The Royal Variety Show, New Year Live and various others.
-The song as well as "I'm Scared" featured in the 2009 film, Bride Wars.
-She also performed the track on the BBC Comic Relief charity appeal.
+It was one of two Duffy songs, along with "I'm Scared", that featured in the film Bride Wars (2009).
+She also performed the track on the BBC's Comic Relief charity appeal.
 The song features a prevalent string section that plays the main riff on the track.

-The song is used to promote the season 5 of Desperate Housewives in Australia.
+"Rain on Your Parade" was also used to promote season 5 of Desperate Housewives in Australia.

 Reception

 Critical

-The song was well received by critics with many picking up on the "James Bond" feel to the track.
+The song was well received by critics, with one picking up on the "James Bond" feel to the track.
 Digital Spy gave the single four out of five stars and predicted that it would be another "smash" for Duffy with its "distinctive" vocals.
-Music.Com described it as a "big, retro-sounding pop-soul number".